imSarthakGautam/React_mini_projects/contextApi/README.md

 # context API

+1. why do you need a context ?
+Why context over props ?
+2. what do you need inside a context ?
+3. How do you create a context ?
+4. What are the main components of the Context API?
+5. How do I provide a context to components in React ?
+6. What do you mean by consuming a context ?
+7. How do I consume a context in a React component?

 ### what is context in react ?
 - In React, a context is a way to manage and share state (or other data) across different components without having to pass props manually at every level.